Cost of Probate

-Probate is a lengthy and tedious situation that can last anywhere from seven months to a year (or more in certain cases).
-In most states, attorneys charge by the hour or charge a flat fee for entire probate process.
-In California, however, attorneys are allowed to charge a “stationary fee”, which ends up being a percentage of the total value of assets that are put through probate.
+Probate is a lengthy and tedious process that can last anywhere from eight months to a year (or more in certain cases).
+In most states, attorneys charge by the hour or charge a flat fee for the entire probate process.
+In California, however, attorneys are allowed to charge a “statutory fee”, which ends up being a percentage of the total value of assets that are put through probate.
 That fee can skyrocket the price of probate and make it an expensive and overwhelming process.

 4% of first $100,000

 3% of next $100,000

 There are some exceptions to those rates and in complicated cases, the court can order higher attorney fees to be paid based on the value of the estate.
 The price of probate typically includes appraisal costs, court costs, personal representative fees, and accounting fees among other things.
 Some probate fees can be negotiated with your attorney, however, others are set by the state and cannot be lowered.